newbie2019-hub/job-search/README.md

 Vue automatically re-renders a component template whenever a piece of data is changed or updated.

+### Computed Property

+Automatically updates its value when a certain value changes.
+A computed property will only re-evaluate when some of its reactive dependencies have changed.

 ### Methods

 Where we can add into our vue component configuration object.
 This can access the data and overwrite its properties.